All the States that are Changing their MCLE Rules due to the Coronavirus Pandemic

 June 1, 2020: The list of non-compliant attorney names will be sent to the Supreme Court

-- New York: The New York CLE Board has issued an order temporarily allowing Newly Admitted Attorneys to complete their live Skills requirement via live webcast, teleconference, and videoconference.
-This change is effective through October 31, 2020.
+- New York: The New York CLE Board has issued an order temporarily allowing Newly Admitted Attorneys to compete their Skills requirement via live webcast, teleconference, and videoconference.
+This change is effective March 11, 2020 through January 31, 2021.

 - North Carolina: No changes [Note: Although North Carolina previously had a live CLE requirement, as of January 1, 2020, that requirement was rescinded.
 North Carolina attorneys can complete their entire CLE requirement via On Demand programming.]